lueschem/edi-pi/README.md

 If you are curious about the U-Boot bootloader setup please take a look at this [blog post](https://www.get-edi.io/Booting-Debian-with-U-Boot/).

-For the kernel build instructions related to the Raspberry Pi 4 please check [this blog post](https://www.get-edi.io/Getting-Started-with-a-new-Embedded-System/).
+For the kernel build instructions related to the Raspberry Pi 4 and 5 please check [this blog post](https://www.get-edi.io/Getting-Started-with-a-new-Embedded-System/).

 The WiFi setup is [documented here](docs/wifi_setup.md).